loudar/Gamejam-2021-07-24/README.md

 # The gamejam

-Check out the monthly mini game jam here: http://berlinminijam.de/ This was my third time participating in any game jam, and also this particular one and worked alone, not like in <a href=https://mariocake.itch.io/laser-bees-shooting-space-frogs>my first jam participation</a>.
+Check out the monthly mini game jam here: http://berlinminijam.de/ This was my third time participating in any game jam, and also this particular one and worked alone, not like in <a href=https://mariocake.itch.io/laser-bees-shooting-space-frogs>my first jam participation</a> or <a href=https://loudar.itch.io/vacuuflower>my second jam participation</a>.